How Filters Work

 CR Filter Operation.

 Figs 8.2.1 and 8.2.2 show two common methods of using C and R together to achieve alterations in AC signals.
 These CR combinations are used for many purposes in a wide variety of circuits.
-This section describes their effects when used as filters with sine wave signals of varying frequencies.
-The same circuits are also used to change the shape of non-sinusoidal waves, and the techniques used are described in Differentiators and Integrators later in this this module.
+This section describes their effects when used as filters with sine wave signals of varying frequencies such as simple tone or Bass/Treble controls in audio circuts.
+Similar CR combinations are also used to change the shape of non-sinusoidal waves.
+Such waves as square waves contain many harmonics of differnt frequencies and by reducing the amplitude of some of these harmonics, the wave shape is changed.
+The techniques used for this purpose are described in Differentiators and Integrators later in this this module.

 The High Pass CR Filter

 The CR circuit illustrated in Fig 8.2.1, when used with sinusoidal signals is called the HIGH PASS FILTER.
 Its purpose is to allow high frequency sine waves to pass unhindered from its input to its output, but to reduce the amplitude of, (to attenuate) lower frequency signals.
 A typical application of this circuit would be the correction of frequency response (tone correction) in an audio amplifier.

 As described in Module 6, resistance is constant at any frequency, but the opposition to current flow offered by the capacitor (C) however, is due to capacitive reactance XC, which is greater at low frequencies than at high frequencies.